-The Giro Empire VR90 is an XC race inspired clipless mountain bike shoe with a lightweight and minimalist design that does not compromise on comfort or performance.
-Our Editors' Choice award winner, the Empire VR90 is the lightest, stiffest, and most comfortable shoe in our test selection.
-While the Empire VR90 is at home on the race course we found it to double easily as road, gravel grinding, or cyclocross shoe and found it to be comfortable enough for everyday use on any length of XC trail ride.
-The styling and minimal foot protection of the Empire VR90 probably won't make this the first choice of enduro or gravity oriented riders, but anyone who likes to lay down the power will appreciate the performance of this shoe.
+The Giro Empire VR90 is a race-inspired clipless mountain bike shoe with a lightweight and minimalist design that does not compromise on comfort or performance.
+Our Editors' Choice award winner, the Empire VR90 is one of the lightest, stiffest, and most comfortable shoes in our test selection.
+While the Empire VR90 is at home on the racecourse we found it to double easily as road, gravel grinding, or cyclocross shoe and found it to be comfortable enough for everyday use on any length of XC trail ride.
+The styling and minimal foot protection of the Empire VR90 definitely won't make this the first choice of enduro or gravity oriented riders, but anyone who likes to lay down the power will appreciate the performance of this shoe.

-We found the Empire VR90 to work best with small platform clipless pedals, like the Shimano Deore XT M8020, and also with pedals with no platform like the Shimano XTR M9000 Race.
-We put the Empire VR90 through its paces for countless hours and miles, everything from quick backyard laps, all-day backcountry epics, long road and gravel rides, even raced them to the podium at the Lost and Found Gravel Grinder and the Downieville Classic All-Mountain World Championships.
+We found the Empire VR90 to work best with small platform clipless pedals, and also with pedals with no platform like the Shimano XTR M9100 Race.
+We put the Empire VR90 through its paces for countless hours and miles, everything from quick backyard laps, all-day backcountry epics, long road, and gravel rides, even raced them to the podium at the Lost and Found Gravel Grinder and the Downieville Classic All-Mountain World Championships.

 We have put the Empire VR90 through literally thousands of miles of riding, and they look almost the same as the day we pulled them out of the box.